 Kumano Kodo (熊野古道, Kumano Kodō) refers to a network of pilgrimage trails through the southern Kansai region.
-The Kodo ("old ways") are a key part of the region's UNESCO designation, and have been in use for over 1000 years.
-They are the only pilgrimage routes besides the Camino de Santiago to be designated a world heritage site.
+The Kodo ("old ways") are a key part of the region's World Heritage designation and have been in use for over 1000 years.
+They are the only pilgrimage routes besides the Camino de Santiago to be designated a World Heritage site.

 The pilgrimage routes developed as a way for people to move between the sacred areas on the Kii Peninsula.
 At the center of this religious area are the three Kumano shrines: Hongu Taisha, Hayatama Taisha and Nachi Taisha, collectively known as Kumano Sanzan.